I think Trafalgar Square is one of those London locations that is on everybody's must-see list when they come to our city.

 Today this space has been taken by artists, musicians, and street performers.

-It’s always worth a wander past just to see what you may stumble across.
+I think it's always worth a wander past just to see what I may stumble across.

 Dominating the square is Nelson’s Column, a 169ft 3in (51.59m) granite column with the figure of Admiral Lord Nelson on the top that was completed in 1843.